Centre for Research on Learning and Instruction (CERLI)

 The research group investigates art, craft, design and technology as explorative, experiential and embodied design and engineering processes and creation of culture in technologically rich formal and informal learning and working environments.
 The discipline of Craft, Design and Technology Education has several SIG-groups:

-5. Research on safety culture and safety education in learning and working environments
+- Research on safe learning and working environments

-6. Research on CDT education as a discipline and a context of pre- and in-service teacher training
+- Research on the discipline of craft education and teacher training

 Members of the research group: